TheKoala/gatitobook/README.md

 # Gatitobook

+Projeto desenvolvido no curso Angular: boas práticas em arquiteturas e formulários da Alura.
+Project developed in the Angular course: good practices in architectures and forms from the Alura school

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Access folder api `cd backend`, install the backend dependencies `npm i` and run `npm start` for simulate an API using Node.js.

 ## Code scaffolding